gvwilson/thirdbit/src/fiction/in-heck/index.md

 His companion's single remaining lens rotated.
 "These ones are correct," it buzzed.
-"Consensus will detect your organic nature immediately if you approach it as your are.
+"Central will detect your organic nature immediately if you approach it as your are.
 You must let them disguise you."

 Gumption struggled and swore as the bots carried him through the forest.